tim-mcdonnell/march_madness/docs/reference/features/overview.md

 # March Madness Predictor Feature Overview

-This document outlines the features we need to build for our prediction model, inspired by Evan Miyakowa's approach and adapted to our available data.
+This document outlines the features for our prediction model, inspired by Evan Miyakowa's approach and adapted to our available data.
 Each feature will be built using our processed data files and will serve as input to our neural network model.

+## Feature System Structure

+Features are now implemented following a standardized approach:

+1. Each feature is implemented as a class that inherits from `BaseFeature`
+2. Features are organized by category in separate directories
+3. Features follow the naming convention `[ID]_[feature_name].py`
+4. Features are automatically discovered and loaded at runtime

+For implementation details, see:
+- Feature implementation template: `src/features/core/base.py`
+- Feature Registry: `src/features/core/registry.py`
+- Feature Loader: `src/features/core/loader.py`
+- Feature Data Manager: `src/features/core/data_manager.py`

+For usage information, see the [Features Documentation](../../features/index.md).

+## Feature Reference List

 The complexity score (1-5) indicates the anticipated implementation difficulty:
 - **1**: Simple calculation from direct data